kdleonard93/Black-Nerds-Journey-Blog/clqxq7x8j000l09jmelpo9t3w.md

 **New Dev Portfolio & Anticipating the Journey Ahead**

-I'm pumped again as I venture deeper into this project, eager to immerse myself in the technologies I've chosen and tackle the challenges they present.
+I'm pumped again as I venture deeper into this project, eager to immerse myself in the technologies I've chosen and tackle their challenges.
 Over the last couple of weeks, I took a long and much-needed vacation.
 During that time I built a new dev portfolio and added it to a domain I picked up last year with a vision of what I'm trying to offer and contribute to the space of development: [Digital Dopamine](https://digitaldopamine.dev/).

 This blog post marks the beginning of a new series dedicated to this project, where I'll be sharing detailed plans and technical insights as the project unfolds.
 Alongside, I'll continue my journey with the 100-days-of-python challenge.
-While it might seem monotonous at times, I told myself I was going to complete it and I'm committed to seeing it through (don't know why I did that to myself though lol "Life Been Lifing" 😅).
+While it might seem monotonous at times, I told myself I was going to complete it and I'm committed to seeing it through (no matter how much interest I lost in it 😅).

 For those interested in following the project's progress, feel free to ⭐️ and 👀 the repository here: [Leo\_Ledger on GitHub](https://github.com/kdleonard93/Leo_Ledger).
 Let's get to work!